Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with generative adversarial networks

-In the context of particle physics, the use of GANs has been explored in applications spanning the complete chain of event generation, simulation, and reconstruction.
-The use of GANs for simulating the hard scattering process was considered in Ref.~\cite{Otten:2019hhl,Butter:2019cae,SHiP:2019gcl}, while the use of GANs for pileup description and detector simulation was explored in Ref.~\cite{Martinez:2019jlu} and~\cite{Ghosh:2020kkt}, respectively.
+In the context of particle physics, where the application of machine learning techniques is ever expanding as demonstrated by recent reviews on the topic~\cite{Radovic:2018dip, Guest:2018yhq, Bourilkov:2019yoi,Schwartz:2021ftp,Karagiorgi:2021ngt,Feickert:2021ajf}, the use of GANs has been explored in applications spanning the complete chain of event generation, simulation, and reconstruction.
+The use of GANs for simulating the hard scattering process was considered in ref.~\cite{Otten:2019hhl,Butter:2019cae,SHiP:2019gcl}, while the use of GANs for pileup description and detector simulation was explored in ref.~\cite{Martinez:2019jlu} and~\cite{Ghosh:2020kkt}, respectively.
 Recent publications have also explored the idea of replacing the entire reconstructed-event generation pipeline with a GAN~\cite{Otten:2019hhl,Hashemi:2019fkn,DiSipio:2019imz,DiSipio:2019sug,Farrell:2019fsm,Alanazi:2020klf,Vallecorsa:2019ked}.
 Each of these applications differ in the nature of the training data used, but mostly use simulated training datasets.
 This solves the issue of limited simulated data samples by allowing large generated samples to be produced from much smaller datasets.
-However, concerns related to simulation-based mismodelling remain, which often result into some of the largest sources of uncertainty in searches and measurements at the LHC.
+However, concerns related to simulation-based mismodelling remain, which often result in some of the largest sources of uncertainty in searches and measurements at the LHC.